VotBotCot/Spoti-musix/README.md

 3. Create [Application](https://developer.spotify.com/dashboard) in spotify get the keys.

-4. Run the setup.py file and enter your api_id and api_hash:
+4. Run the setup.py file and enter your keys:

 ```bash
 python setup.py